Healthy Homes Assessment Strathmore Park

 Home Assessments Strathmore Park for Rental Properties

-There are many things to check during a house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns to look over when conducting the home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can have a significant impact for landlords and property managers.
-For specialist advice get in touch today to schedule your rental properties house assessment.
+The consequences of not having an Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of the tenancy solutions ruling can be extremely costly for property owners and landlords.
+For professional advice get in touch today and book your rental property house evaluation.

 home assessments for rental properties